mgaur10/appmod-temp/README.md

     * Click the hyperlink generated in your Cloud Workstation terminal from the previous curl to 'http://localhost:9000/' and view the application response in your web browser.
 You should see a new browser tab open to an address of the following format: `https://9000-$WORKSTATION_ID.$CLUSTER_ID.cloudworkstations.dev/`.
     * Note: The Cloud Workstation Public Gateway requires a valid ID token to authenticate your identity.
 Under most circumstances no action is required on your end.
 If you are currently signed in to multiple Google account in the same web browser session, you may end up on web page suggesting that your access is denied.
 In this case ensure that your 'authuser' query param (e.g. authuser=1) is set to the correct authenticated user session and reload the page.

-9. Make a code change, commit, and push to the remote repository
+9. Make a code change and validate that change in your inner dev loop
     * Open `src/main/java/com/example/helloWorld/HelloWorldApplication.java` in your Cloud Workstation IDE and change the "Hello World" string to something different.
+This change may take ~20 seconds to build, containerize, and deploy to Minikube.
+    * Reload the page on the browser tab open to your application, or send a local request via: `curl http://localhost:9000/`
+    * Validate that your response contains your new "Hello World" string.
+    * Note: If your change is still not visible after ~20 seconds, check the Skaffold logs to look for errors: `tail -f /var/log/skaffold.log`
 10. Commit and push your changes to the remote repository:
     ```
     git add src && git commit -m "first custom commit" && git push
     ```
     * Note: Your repository is configured to use your 'gcloud' credentials to authenticate with the remote Cloud Source Repository.
 If there is an authentication problem, you may have forgotten to run `gcloud auth login` as previously described.
 12. Navigate to Cloud Build and verify that your 'Outer Dev Loop' build pipeline has completed successfully.
+    * View the Cloud Build History page and ensure that you've selected the 'us-central1' region from the dropdown.
     * <img alt="Code Build History Page" src="https://github.com/mgaur10/appmod-temp/assets/38972/6e2a31f2-8bc9-4b64-90be-4d65edc2a2b3" width=600>
-    * NOTE: Four builds must successfully complete: one specified in the Cloud Build Trigger (cloudbuild-launcher.yaml), another initiated by the Build through the Cloud Build Trigger (cloudbuild.yaml), and two auto-triggered by Cloud Deploy for the new release, executing Skaffold's 'render' and 'deploy' stages.
+    * NOTE: The build/release pipline may take ~12 minutes to complete on the first run.
+Four builds must successfully complete: one specified in the Cloud Build Trigger (cloudbuild-launcher.yaml), another initiated by the Build through the Cloud Build Trigger (cloudbuild.yaml), and two auto-triggered by Cloud Deploy for the new release, executing Skaffold's 'render' and 'deploy' stages.
+The GKE Staging Cluster will need to provision a new node during your first pod deployment, which will take an additional few minutes (already factored into the ~12 minutes mentioned earlier).
-13. When the Cloud Build steps have completed successfully, validate that your application can receive requests from your Cloud Workstations.
+14. Validate that your application can receive requests from your Cloud Workstations.
+    * Open your Cloud Workstation OSS Code IDE in your web browser (or your selected IDE)
     * Set your k8s configuration to reference your remote GKE Cluster: `gcloud container clusters get-credentials hello-world-cluster --region us-central1`
     * Open a tunnel via port-forwarding from your Cloud Workstation to your GKE Service: `kubectl port-forward services/spring-java-hello-world-service 9090:8080`
     * Send a request to the Java application from the Cloud Workstation terminal to the Minikube cluster: `curl http://localhost:9090`.
 You may also click the hyperlink generated in your Cloud Workstation terminal from the 'http://localhost:9090' and view the application response in your web browser.
-14. When finished testing your remote cluster, set your local k8s configuration back to Minikube for further dev work: `kubectl config use-context minikube`
+16. When finished testing your remote cluster, set your local k8s configuration back to Minikube for further dev work: `kubectl config use-context minikube`

 ### 5. How to clean-up?